 Indicator set development approach

-A previous paper presents participative approach to develop sets of indicators for projects linked to circular economy (van der Werf et al., 2025).
+A previous paper presents a participative approach to develop sets of indicators for projects linked to circular economy (van der Werf et al., 2025).
 It includes five main steps, supported by tools (Figure 1).
 The purpose of the study is defined in step 1, i.e. what use of indicators is expected, to which question they would answer, which scenarios they would compare.
 In step 2, the scope of the study is defined in terms of stakeholders, scales, spatial and temporal limits.
-Stakeholders’ identification is supported by visuals and definitions from stakeholder theory (management sciences, (Girard and Sobczak, 2010)) and school of proximity (economy, (Colletis and Rychen, 2004)(Torre and and Rallet, 2005)).
+Stakeholders’ identification is supported by visuals and definitions from stakeholder theory (management sciences, (Girard and Sobczak, 2010)) and school of proximity (economy, (Colletis and Rychen, 2004)).
 Both steps are supported by maps of the stakeholders and of the system studied.
 First indicators are also identified during these steps.
 In step 3, the complete set of indicators is developed, supported by a data base of 379 not aggregated indicators classified in a framework deduced from the literature, summarized in section 2.2.
 Categories of the framework show what can be considered in indicators related to the circular economy, while indicators show examples of how to represent that.
 Steps 4 and 5 aim to verify that the indicator set and the maps present a systemic vision.
 In step 4, the risk of rebound effect is discussed, based on (Metic and Pigosso, 2022) and (Castro et al., 2022), who identified the main factors initiating or developing rebound effects in circular economy projects.
 In step 5, the indicator set developed is assessed, using a visual based on the framework of step 2 and the system definition of step 1.
 Indicators should provide a global vision of the system and of the circular economy.

 A framework to support a systemic vision